soniaturcotte/soniaturcotte.com/writing/becoming-compost.md

 ---

 On Wendesday, I spoke at [Interesting](http://www.reasonablyinteresting.co.uk/), along with a bunch of other great people.
-Here’s what I said, plus some bonus material I couldn't fit in at the end.
+Here’s what I said, plus some bonus material I couldn’t fit in at the end.

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/28137070/original_a752c371da285983023c212d8407b5e9.png" alt="Macro photo of mold with light grey text that says becoming compost">